7Cedars/governor-restricted-powers/README.md

 - [ ] Combining the AccessControl and Governor contracts results in several incoherencies and logical inconsistencies.
 Both contracts have their own governance logics and protocol infrastructure.
 The former revolves around designating and revoking _roles_ that give access to functions; while the latter revolves around proposing and voting for _proposals_ that give access to function execution.
 As a result, there are three different execute functions and 89 public functions in the example GovernedIdentity contract.
 - [ ] In the end, this can only be solved by creating an alternative Governor contract that does not assume the use of Token Voting but designated roles in its governance mechanisms.
 - [ ] Adding members to roles during a vote can alter quorum and votes needed to pass proposals.
 Traditionally a similar issue when it comes to ERC20 tokens is handled by the GovernorVotesQuorumFaction extension.
 I did not implement a similar check yet.
 - [ ] The use of PUBLIC_ROLE has not been implemented yet.
+- [ ] The protocol does not properly support accounts and functions with multiple rolls.
+In part, this is because ppenZeppelin's `AccessControl` does not fully support multiple roles restricting the same function.

 See the [open issues](https://github.com/7Cedars/loyalty-program-contracts/issues) for a full list of proposed features (and known issues).